nawazsheikh19/Identification-and-Classification-of-Wildlife-from-Camera-Trap-Images/README.md

 2- The code used for Task II,III, and IV: Applying InceptionV3, VGG and MobileNet algorithms to the dataset (phase 2 folder)

-3- resize.py is used for resizing the input images for all the other parts
+3- resize.py is used for resizing the input images for all the other parts.

 1. Requirements